 Assault and robbery occasionally occur in large cities.
 Tourists have been targeted.

-Travellers have been drugged and robbed while drinking in nightclubs and bars in Moscow or after accepting offers of food, drink or transportation from strangers.
+Travellers have been drugged and robbed while drinking in nightclubs and bars or after accepting offers of food, drink or transportation from strangers.
+Never accept drinks from strangers or leave drinks unattended.
+If you are not sure if a drink is safe, leave it.
+For additional safety information about socialising and partying while overseas, see our Partying Safely page.

 There have been reports of harassment, mistreatment and extortion by police or other local officials.

 Some Australian citizens have been defrauded by bogus internet friendship, dating and marriage schemes purportedly operating from Russia.
 These large-scale, well-organised scams typically result from connections made through internet dating schemes or chat rooms.
 Once a virtual relationship develops, the Australian citizen is asked by their friend or prospective marriage partner to send money to enable travel to Australia.
-Once the money has been received, the relationship is usually terminated and any chance of recovering the funds is highly unlikely.
+Once the money has been received, the relationship is usually terminated and there is little to no chance of recovering the funds.

-Kidnapping for political, ransom and revenge reasons is common in the Northern Caucasus.
+Kidnapping for political, ransom and retribution is common in the Northern Caucasus.
 In the past, foreigners have been targeted.
-The Australian Government’s longstanding policy is that it does not make payments or concessions to kidnappers.
-The Australian Government considers paying ransoms increases the risk of further kidnappings.
+The Australian Government's longstanding policy is that it does not make payments or concessions to kidnappers.
+The Australian Government considers that paying a ransom increases the risk of further kidnappings, including of other Australians.
+If you do decide to travel to an area where there is a particular threat of kidnapping, you should seek professional security advice and have effective personal security measures in place.
+See our Kidnapping threat bulletin.

 Money and valuables

-Before you go, organise a variety of ways to access your money in Russia, such as credit cards, travellers' cheques, cash, debit cards or cash cards.
-Consult with your bank to find out what is the most appropriate currency to carry and if your ATM card will work in Russia.
-Because of the risk of crime and ATM fraud we recommend you use ATMs inside bank premises and during business hours only.
-Travellers' cheques are not widely accepted, even in the main cities of Moscow and St Petersburg, and rarely in the regions.
+Due to the risk of crime and ATM fraud we recommend you use ATMs inside bank premises and during business hours only.
+Travellers' cheques are not widely accepted, even in Moscow and St Petersburg, and rarely in the regions.

 The Russian government has declared a state of emergency in nine districts of Rostov Oblast bordering Ukraine.
 The situation along the border remains unpredictable.
-See our Safety and security: Civil unrest/Political tension information for further information.
+See the Safety and security: Civil unrest/Political tension section of this advice for further information.

 Some taxis may appear to be official but are not licenced by local authorities.
 There are reports of extortion and robbery of passengers in unauthorised taxis.
 Travellers are advised to only use official taxi companies that can be booked by phone or at major hotels and from inside airports.
 We recommend against flagging taxis down on the street or sharing taxis with strangers.
 You should negotiate the fare before entering a taxi.